Priyall33/First-Payment-Default-Prediction/README.md

 | Linear SVM | 0.652 | 0.066 | 0.081 |
 | XGBoost | 0.616 | 0.051 | 0.094 |

+Each model includes a written interpretation of its strengths and weaknesses for this specific problem.

+### 5. Hyperparameter Tuning
-All three models were tuned using RandomizedSearchCV with StratifiedKFold cross-validation.
+All three models tuned using **RandomizedSearchCV** with **StratifiedKFold (3-fold)** cross-validation, optimizing for F1 score:

+- **Logistic Regression:** tuned `C` — best value `0.001`
+- **Linear SVM:** tuned `C` — best value `0.01`
+- **XGBoost:** tuned `n_estimators`, `max_depth`, `learning_rate` — best: 400 trees, depth 4, lr 0.05

-### 5. Threshold Tuning
+### 6. Threshold Tuning
-Default classification threshold (0.5) is suboptimal for imbalanced data.
-An F1-maximizing threshold search was applied across the range 0.05–0.95, selecting **threshold = 0.47** which improved F1 to **0.097**.
+The default 0.5 classification threshold is suboptimal for imbalanced datasets.
+An F1-maximizing threshold search was applied across 0.05–0.95, selecting **threshold = 0.47**, which improved the final F1 score to **0.097**.

-### 6. Model Explainability
+### 7. Model Explainability
+Two levels of explainability implemented:

-Feature importance extracted for the final XGBoost model, identifying the top 10 most influential features driving default predictions.
+- **Feature Importance** — extracted directly from the XGBoost model to identify the top 10 most influential features
+- **SHAP (SHapley Additive exPlanations)** — TreeExplainer applied to a 1,000-sample subset, producing a summary plot showing both feature importance and the direction of each feature's impact on predictions

+### 8. Final Test Evaluation
+The final model was evaluated on the held-out test set (never seen during training or tuning), with results reported for both the baseline and improved XGBoost model.

 ## Key Findings

-- No single feature strongly predicts default — the signal is distributed across many features
+- No single feature strongly predicts default — the predictive signal is distributed across many features
 - Logistic Regression and SVM outperformed XGBoost on recall, catching more defaults
-- XGBoost was more conservative — higher precision but lower recall
+- XGBoost was more conservative — higher precision but missed more defaults
 - Threshold tuning provided a meaningful improvement over the default 0.5 cutoff
-- PR-AUC is the most appropriate metric given the severe class imbalance
+- PR-AUC is the most appropriate metric given the severe class imbalance — accuracy is misleading here
+- SHAP analysis revealed which features push predictions toward default vs non-default

 ## Tools & Libraries

 - Python, Pandas, NumPy
 - Matplotlib, Seaborn
-- Scikit-learn (LogisticRegression, LinearSVC, StandardScaler, SimpleImputer, SelectKBest, RandomizedSearchCV, StratifiedKFold)
+- Scikit-learn (LogisticRegression, LinearSVC, StandardScaler, SimpleImputer, RandomizedSearchCV, StratifiedKFold)
 - XGBoost
-- Imbalanced-learn (SMOTE, RandomOverSampler, RandomUnderSampler)
+- Imbalanced-learn (SMOTE)
 - SHAP
+- Statsmodels (VIF)

 ## How to Run

 1. Clone the repository
 2. Upload `kaggle_dataset.csv` to your Google Drive
-3. Open the notebook in Google Colab
+3. Open `First_payment_default.ipynb` in Google Colab
 4. Update the file path in the first cell to match your Drive location
 5. Run all cells in order

+> **Note:** Cell 56 references `best_xgb_improved` — ensure this variable is defined earlier in your session before running the final evaluation cell.